 Is it bad if my guinea pig sleeps with its eyes open?

-Nope, it’s perfectly normal for your guinea pig to sleep with its eyes open.
-If you’re a first-time guinea pig owner, it might look a little alarming but it’s nothing to worried about.
+Nope, it’s perfectly normal for your guinea pig to sleep with its eyes open, all guinea pig breeds do it.
+If you’re a first-time guinea pig owner, it might look a little alarming but it’s nothing to worry about.
 As I’ve explained, millions of years of evolutionary pressure have caused your guinea pig to sleep like that.

 Try to look at it from their perspective: they’re very small animals that have been on the bottom of the food chain for their entire history.
 Everywhere they went there were predators lurking, ready to eat them.
 It was so bad, that they could not even sleep at night without keeping their eyes open.
 After that, they were kept by humans as livestock, also to be eaten.
 It’s only very recently that we’ve started keeping them as companion animals.
 If you take all of these things into account it’s very understandable why they’re always alert and sleep with their eyes open, for most of their history, it meant the difference between life and death!